garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week03/Admissible heuristic.md

+- never overestimates the cost to reach the goal & consistent
 - often be derived from the exact solution cost of a simplified or "relaxed" version of the problem
 	> with some of the constraints weakened/removed